-Situated on 109 acres of rolling hills surrounded by the Blue Ridge Mountains, Seven Oaks Farm and Vineyards is a magnificent property located just 15 minutes from Charlottesville in Greenwood, VA.
+Situated on 109 acres of rolling hills surrounded by the Blue Ridge Mountains, Seven Oaks Farm and Vineyards is located just 15 minutes from Charlottesville in Greenwood, VA.

 The estate is a Virginia Historic Landmark and is listed on the National Register of Historic Places.
 It has been owned by a number of families in Albemarle County who figure prominently in local religious, educational and political history.